How to Survive Having an Internet-Famous Relative

 Toni, mother of Allie of @allieandsam.

 We were visiting the girls at a celebration for their engagement, and we were at a restaurant and the waitress said, “Hey are you guys the moms?” cause they all recognize them.
-And she said hey, that would make a good Instagram account, and we joked about it, and the girls across the table said hey, you should do it, you know people need to hear about families and moms in particular, about their message, and people need to hear supportive and loving messages.
+And she said “that would make a good Instagram account,” and we joked about it, and the girls across the table said “hey, you should do it,” you know people need to hear about families and moms in particular, and people need to hear supportive and loving messages.
 So we started @momsofallieandsam it on January 1.
 We’re both learning a lot.
-It’s to show our support if there’s anybody out there who wants to chat — we have had some lovely messages from young people who are struggling to tell their parents or have asked us you know what are the things that we dealt with.
+Allie and Sam are a same-sex couple, and their mission from the start was to inspire people and model acceptance.
+Our account is to show our support if there’s anybody out there who wants to chat — we have had some lovely messages from young people who are struggling to tell their parents or have asked us about the things that we dealt with.

 We’re of a different era and age, and I’ve actually had to learn Instagram.
 I’m like, where do I find a picture, how do you post a picture, why does it cut peoples’ heads off?
 I had no idea what hashtags meant.
 I still don’t really understand.
 Our husbands are chuckling about it, now they’re joking that they have to start “the dads of Allie and Sam.”
 I don’t know if that’s going to work.

 The ex-boyfriend who needed out.